-Luxottica Group S.p.A. (the "Company") is a corporation with a registered office in Milan, Italy, at Piazzale L. Cadorna 3.
+Luxottica Group S.p.A. (the "Company") is a corporation with a registered office in Milan, Italy, at Piazzale L. Cadorna 3, organized under the rules and regulations of Italy.
+The Company's equity is listed on the Milan Stock Exchange and the New York Stock Exchange.